 Follow to Home (F2H)

-Question: When is a member at a high risk of being admitted?
+Question: When is a member at a high risk of being readmitted?

 Answer: When the member has just been discharged.

-The Follow to Home program does just as the program name implies: iCare arranges for skilled nurses to follow the member home.
-They can provide care and education to help the member and his/her friends and family better understand the strategies and techniques to avoid ending back up in the hospital.
+The Follow to Home program does just as the program name implies: iCare coordinates with home health agency nurse case managers to follow the member home.
+They provide support and education to help the member and his/her friends and family better understand the strategies and techniques to avoid ending back up in the hospital.

 Key elements of the program include:

 - Readmission Risk Assessment (RRA) conducted upon discharge.

 - Home health agency RN call or visit as soon as possible post discharge when RRA score is high or medium.

 - Ongoing home visits and telephonic support are provided for 90 days.